-Working method: teamwork – focusing on non-verbal communication, problem solving, role-play (at least 5 people).
+teamwork – focusing on non-verbal communication, problem-solving, and role-play (at least 5 people).

-Materials: water, glasses, rope, fake gold, player cards (find them below).
+water, glasses, rope, fake gold, and player cards (find them below).

 - find a place surrounded by trees and choose the points where the participants’ “homes” are situated; each participant will have their own home;

 - put the role cards in each spot together with the respective items (each card has a task written on it and each task will need items in order to be completed);

 - choose one tree as the enchanted tree somewhere out of the “village”.

 - assign each participant to a house and start the activity;